Animenosekai/translate/translatepy/server/docs/eng/server/Sections/Work.md

     "message": "Successfully processed your request",
     "error": null,
     "data": {
+        "service": "no example",
         "source_lang": "no example",
+        "source": "no example",
         "meaning": "no example",
-        "rich": true,
+        "rich": true
-        "source": "no example",
-        "service": "no example"
     }
 }